Ann Tsukamoto: Career

 As of 2017, Tsukamoto is an inventor on seven issued United States patents, six of which are related to the human hematopoietic stem cell.
 By 2021, she had reached a total of 13 patents.
 Aside from her accomplishments in patent applications and grants, in 2023 she was awarded with the Changemaker Award from her alma mater (University of California San Diego) for her breakthrough in isolating blood stem cells.

 The work of Ann Tsukamoto has been of immense value to the field of regenerative medicine, particularly in the treatment and research of neurodegenerative diseases.
 Her research on human neural stem cells has resulted in potential therapeutic treatments for conditions such as spinal cord injury, Alzheimer's disease, and Parkinson's disease.
 Isolation of these stem cells has been a platform for further clinical research, testing their ability to repair and regenerate damaged neural tissues.
 Besides her contribution to hematopoietic and neural stem cell biology, her research and work has influenced advancements in gene therapy and tissue engineering, demonstrating the far-reaching nature of her scientific contribution.

-Apart from her research, Tsukamoto has also been a firm advocate for diversity in STEM, having mentored early-career researchers and lobbying for programs to integrate more women into the biotechnology industry.
+Tsukamoto has been a firm advocate for diversity in STEM, having mentored early-career researchers and lobbying for programs to integrate more women into the biotechnology industry.
 She has given talks regarding determination and collaboration in scientific inquiry, particularly among women and other minority groups within the discipline.
 Through public debate and mentorship initiatives, she continues to inspire upcoming generations of young female scientists to push beyond the limits of medical discovery.
-Her dedication to training the next generation of scientists, along with her groundbreaking and significant contributions to stem cell research, has ensured her place in the world as a biotechnology pioneer.
+Her dedication to training the next generation of scientists, along with her significant contributions to stem cell research, has ensured her place in the world as a biotechnology pioneer.